 If the group is only chatting about the most basic things that concern everybody, Whatsapp can be enough and the easiest choice.
-But knowing a coliving community’s penchant for sharing things, we recommend reaching a little higher in those communication app stars.
+But knowing a coliving community’s penchant for sharing things, we recommend reaching a little higher in those coliving app stars.

 Facebook is a better alternative to Whatsapp in that respect.
 You can create a private Facebook group and invite all group members, since most people are on Facebook, too.
 Then people can create posts for single topics, to be discussed in the comments of that post.

 Communicating via Facebook is easily set up and everyone already knows how to use it.
 There are still a few flaws, though.
 Threads with lots of comments or likes will get bumped back to the top again and again, while others may get lost somewhere lower in the feed.